chrispsommers/dashsubmodule/README.md

 The two make commands above are equivalent to running the `make clean && make all` commands under `DASH/dash-pipeline`.

 ## Test dash-pipeline
-To run the community switch and saithrift tests as another sanity check.
+This runs the community switch and saithrift tests as another sanity check.
 It will confirm your environment can perform SW traffic-generator tests with the DASH bmv2 pipeline, which is a good jump-off point for third-party integration and customization.

-You can descend into the submodule, i.e. the DASH/dash-pipeline "workspace," any time as a way to cross-check your own third-party efforts, all in the comfort of your parent project's workspace.
+You can descend into the submodule, i.e. the DASH/dash-pipeline "workspace," any time, as a way to cross-check your own third-party efforts, all in the convenience of your parent project's workspace.
 Put another way: changing into the DASH submodule directory is (nearly) identical to working within a separately cloned copy of DASH.
 ```
 cd DASH/dash-pipeline
 make run-switch         # console 1